jesababon/express-crud-hp/readme.md

 In your student view, create a button to delete the student.
 Create a javascript file in your `public` directory and link it to your view.
 In that file, send a DELETE request to `/students/:id`.
 When the call is done, [redirect](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) the viewer to the `/students` page.

 In your `students` controller.
-Create a `delete` route that when a request is made to `/students/:id` it will call on your model to delete the student, and `send` a confirmation that the student was deleted.
+Create a `delete` route that when a request is made to `/students/:id` it will call on your model to delete the student, then `send` a confirmation that the student was deleted.

 In your `students` model.
 Create a `delete` function that will return a promise to delete the student from the table.